Milton Reid: Film career

+Later life and disappearance

+Reid’s association with Millington and his appearance in pornographic films hurt his mainstream acting career, particularly after a scathing article published in the Sunday People.
+Largely ostracised by the British film industry, Reid returned to India in 1980 to try his hand at Bollywood cinema, reuniting with his mother and sister in Bangalore, while leaving his wife Bertha behind in England.
+In 1981, he was arrested for trespassing and damaging property on his neighbour’s flat.

-Reid appeared in over 53 films and television programmes from 1953 to 1979.
-He travelled back to India where his mother and sister resided.
-Reid supposedly died of a heart attack in 1987, his son was still receiving written correspondence from him in 1986.
+Reid supposedly died of a heart attack in Bengaluru in 1987, his son was still receiving written correspondence from him in 1986.
 His death is something of a mystery due to the conflicting dates of death and also because he died in relative obscurity in India.

-The year of Reid's death 1987, wrestler Brian Allan Mason alias "Crusher" Mason (1945-2000) used the Mighty Chang name on ITV.
+The year of Reid's death 1987, wrestler Brian Allan "Crusher" Mason (1945-2000) used the Mighty Chang name on ITV.
 Mason also appeared as Mighty Chang for S4C's Reslo wrestling show.